 First, the sediment filter removes dirt or other small particles that might be in the water.
-Then the first of the two carbon blocks take out volatile organic compounds (VOCs), chlorine, cloudiness, discolouration, and other chemicals that might be in the water.
+The first of the two carbon blocks take out volatile organic compounds (VOCs), chlorine, cloudiness, discoloration, and other chemicals that might be in the water.

-The second of the carbon blocks will catch anything that was not removed in the sediment filter or the first carbon block.
+The second carbon block will catch anything that was not removed in the sediment filter or the first carbon block.
 It also continues to purify the taste, color, and odor of the water.